 To determine the number of female and male students, Kayirege was to analyse the information she had collected.
 Her further analysis showed that one student, who was male, was absent.
-Data analysis involves putting or simplifying the data collected for easy interpretation.
+Data analysis is interpreting the data collected.
+It involves putting or simplifying the data collected for easy interpretation.
 It can be put in categories, tabular, pictorial, chart or graph form.